Support Systems | Accessibility | Social Impact

 Design

 Users were confused about the “Send to” screen, which only appeared after writing a message.
-Working adults also expressed challenges managing an additional device alongside their phones due to their busy lives.
+Adults also expressed challenges managing an additional device alongside their phones due to their busy lives.

-How might we better streamline the Pocket Pad to minimize confusion and integrate seamlessly into the busy lives of working children?
+How might we better streamline the Pocket Pad to minimize confusion and integrate seamlessly into the busy lives of adults?

 Design

-For our mid-fidelity iteration, we designed a dual-interface solution: a physical device for parents focused on accessibility and an iPhone app extension for tech-savvy working adults.
-Testing with 2 parents and 3 working adults guided refinements for our high-fidelity prototype.
+To integrate Pocket Pad into the lives of adults, we designed a dual-interface solution: a physical device for parents focused on accessibility and an iPhone app extension for tech-savvy adults.
+Testing with 2 parents and 3 adults guided our refinements for high-fidelity prototype.

 The Pocket Pad Device on Parent

-Results indicated that the personalized emoji feature was not favored by the users, so the design was refreshed to utilize default iOS emojis with a library already familiar with users.
+We noticed that the personalized emoji feature was not favored by the users due to it being high effort and low satisfaction, so the design was refreshed to utilize default iOS emojis with a library already familiar with users.

 The Pocket Pad Device on Parent